• How Can A Small Business Survive Late Payments

 Undertaking proper credit checks on customers, prior to granting credit is a vital part of controlling late payments.
 Furthermore, you might wish to consider using a professional firm of credit insurers or take out bad debt protection from an invoice finance company, in order to make certain that your company will not be adversely affected by bad debts.
 With these services, as part of the services, credit limits are set for each of your debtors, and invoices falling within those limits are protected, subject to whatever first loss clauses or other limitations may apply - these will vary between providers.

 2. Effective Credit Control - The second action that you can take is to get your credit control system functioning at its best.
 Our free guide to credit control sets out some key aspects of your process that should help minimise the number of late payments.
-If you do not feel able to establish an effective system in the house, there are plenty of outsourced options are available to support you.
+If you do not feel able to establish an effective system in the house, there are plenty of outsourced options available to support you.

 3. Invoice Finance For Cash Flow - whilst it is undesirable to experience any late payments from customers, sometimes there is little that you can do to avoid it.
 If you are finding that late payments are impacting your cash flow, you can mitigate their impact by using an invoice funding service.
 This works by releasing the majority of the value of your invoice in advance, with the remainder paid to you when the customer pays (less the fee for using the service).
 If you are concerned about how to get finance for small business companies, please contact FundInvoice on 03330 113622 for full support.